Welcome to my Stavros group webpage!

 After graduating with my BSc in Maths from Warwick in 2016, I joined the group in May 2017 as an MSc project student from the Molecular Analytical Science Centre for Doctoral Training.
 More information about me, and links for more information on the doctoral training centre itself, can be found on my personal MAS CDT webpage.

-My PhD project, in conjuction with my industrial supervisor (Dr. Laurent Blasco, Lubrizol) will focus on the photodynamics of avobenzone (AB), a UV filter found in sunscreen that is known to be photounstable.
+My PhD project, in conjuction with my industrial supervisors (Dr Laurent Blasco, Lubrizol and Dr Juan Cebrián, Lipotec) currently focuses on the photodynamics of avobenzone (AB), a UV filter found in sunscreen that is known to be photounstable.

-The first part of my project will involve solution phase experiments to determine how AB behaves when mixed with additional UV filters, and whether its stability is positively or negatively affected by the presence of these filters.
-During the next stage, emollients will be added to the mixture, to see whether these molecules have a detrimental impact upon the photoprotection properties of a sunscreen formulation, a so called "bottom-up" approach.
-Updates will be added here as the project progresses.
+The first part of my project involved solution-phase experiments to determine how AB behaves when mixed with additional UV filters, and whether its stability is positively or negatively affected by the presence of these filters.
+During the next stage, emollients were added to the mixture, to see whether these molecules have a detrimental impact upon the photoprotection properties of a sunscreen formulation, a so called "bottom-up" approach.

 Emily L. Holt